Johana Vazquez Staff Writer

 Proudly wearing her hijab, Chaker recounted the events that led her to first put it on.
 Her childhood in Boulder, CO, was like anyone else’s, but it was right after 9/11 when the attacks changed everything for her and her family.
 Chaker was only in the fifth grade when her family became targets of hate crimes on the basis of their different religion—their house was egged, rocks were thrown that broke their windows, “terrorist” was graffitied on the walls of their home, and more.
 Seeing her mother continuously wear her hijab amongst the received hate made Isra Chaker want to start wearing the hijab too, standing alongside her mother and supporting her.
 Despite her mother’s initial lack of approval, Isra Chaker went to school wearing the hijab.
 This was how she came to find her purpose in unapologetically representing her faith.

 Things did not get easier for Chaker in her high school where she was the only one who wore a hijab.
-She became a target of bullying: constantly called a terrorist, poked with a stick, pelted with eggs and balloons filled up with urine.
+She became a target of bullying: constantly called a terrorist, poked with a stick and pelted with eggs.
 After having had enough, Isra sought a change.